reid23/yet-another-pompfen-store/README.md

 ### `tip_thread_m`
  - use at least 5 perimeters; this part takes a lot of load.
- - print with flat side down (thread up on top)
+ - print with flange UP! you need supports on the pin in the middle and the flange.
+This is because otherwise there will be supports for the end of the threads inside the part which are a huge pain to remove.

 ### `pommel`
- - add a cylinder modifier centered at z=10 with h=10mm, d=25mm and set its infill percentage to like 70 or 80%.
-This helps prevent anyone from feeling the core, and reinforces the place that takes a lot of load
+ - Add `pommel_modifier` as a modifier volume with higher infill.
+This helps prevent buckling and distributes the load of the core so you can't feel it through the bottom.
      - aside: usually it's better to add more perimeters rather than increase infill if you want more strength, but because this is a flexible part, the load gets distributed into the infill much more.
  - use 2 walls on the side AND BOTTOM.
- - 50% infill gave me a hardness I was happy with
  - I liked gyroid infill because it didn't have specific directions in which the stiffness is greatly increased (ie, because of straight lines causing buckling load cases inside - it's already pre-buckled)

 ### `staff_grip`
  - tune the infill percentage to your desired firmness.
- - “solid infill every N layers” can increase stiffness a lot without adding much weight
+ - "solid infill every N layers" can increase stiffness a lot without adding much weight

 This part has not fully been finalized; you may want to tune the shape to match your needs.
 It's fairly simple to do so; just tune the arguments to the `staff_grip` module.
 Everyone has different sized hands and different preferences on guard size and grip length so customize it to your liking.

-It may be worth printing some very low infill, low perimiter count prototypes out of a cheaper material to make sure the shape is roughly what you want before printing the whole thing in flexible filament, which will take a while if your printer isn't great at flexibles.
+It may be worth printing some very low infill, low perimeter count prototypes out of a cheaper material to make sure the shape is roughly what you want before printing the whole thing in flexible filament, which will take a while if your printer (like mine) isn't great at flexibles.

-### `guard_thread_f`
- - I recommend you print this with the second flange (ie, not `guard_thread_f_oneflange.stl`), and insert a pause at the start of the second flange to insert the EPP.
-This is because the second flange gives the grip something to push against other than the EPP.
- - it is not really necessary to print with the wide side up (since you'll tape the connection anyway); if it's easier you can print wide side down and have the smaller flange be on top of the EPP.

 [^1]: I am aware that this is not very well suited for hardware projects (I'm not sure if there even is a good license for OpenSCAD projects).
 But it captures the spirit of what I'm trying to do, and I hope that the details never become relevant anyway.
 Please be nice and share your work.
 [^2]: I am working on getting comments on every module that uses shared parameters that say `// uses: $a, $b, $c`.
 You might see that on some modules, but it's not exhaustively done yet.